-- visit the OSE office or check for available vacancies online through the Student Employment Request-Job Vacancies page.
-Alternatively, students can inquire at AUS units. - open a savings account with the on-campus Sharjah Islamic Bank, as payments will be made directly to the student's savings account. - complete the online timesheet at the end of each month, and submit it for approval and processing.
+- visit the OSE office or log on to https://aus-csm.symplicity.com to check for job openings.
+Alternatively, students can inquire from AUS departments. - open a savings account with the on-campus Sharjah Islamic Bank, as payments will be made directly to the student's bank account - complete the online timesheet at the end of each month, and submit it for approval and processing